cagatayturkan/blog-api-nestjs/README.md

 2. **Role-based Examples**: Different scenarios for each role
 3. **Error Handling**: Examples of forbidden access attempts
 4. **Token Management**: Login, refresh, and logout flows
+5. **🔒 Security Test Suite**: Complete test flow for validating all security controls

+### 🔒 Security Test Flow (Run in Order)

+The collection includes a comprehensive **"Security Tests (Run in Order)"** folder that validates all security controls:

+#### Test Flow Steps:
+1. **Setup - Admin Login** 🔐
+   - Login as SUPER_ADMIN to get admin access token

+2. **Setup - Create Test User** 👤
+   - Create a regular USER for testing ownership controls

+3. **Setup - Test User Login** 🔑
+   - Login as test user to get their access token

+4. **Setup - Create ReadOnly User** 📖
+   - Create a user that will be converted to READ_ONLY role

+5. **Setup - Change User to ReadOnly** ⚙️
+   - Admin changes user role to READ_ONLY

+6. **Setup - ReadOnly User Login** 🔐
+   - Login as READ_ONLY user to get their token

+7. **Test - User Creates Own Post** ✅
+   - Regular user creates their own post (should succeed)

+8. **Test - Get All Posts (Find Target Post)** 🔍
+   - Get posts to find one owned by another user for testing

+9. **Test - User Tries to Update Other's Post** ❌
+   - User attempts to update another user's post (should fail with 403)

+10. **Test - User Tries to Delete Other's Post** ❌
+    - User attempts to delete another user's post (should fail with 403)

+11. **Test - User Updates Own Post** ✅
+    - User updates their own post (should succeed)

+12. **Test - Admin Updates Any Post** ✅
+    - Admin updates any user's post (should succeed)

+13. **Test - ReadOnly User Tries to Create Post** ❌
+    - READ_ONLY user attempts to create a post (should fail with 403)

+14. **Test - ReadOnly User Reads Posts** ✅
+    - READ_ONLY user reads posts (should succeed)

+15. **Security Test Summary** 🎯
+    - Final summary of all security test results

+#### Expected Results:
+✅ **SHOULD SUCCEED:**
+- Admin login and token retrieval
+- User registration and login
+- Role changes by admin
+- Users creating their own posts
+- Users updating their own posts
+- Admin updating any post
+- READ_ONLY users reading posts

+❌ **SHOULD FAIL (Security Working):**
+- Users updating/deleting other users' posts (403 Forbidden)
+- READ_ONLY users creating posts (403 Forbidden)

+#### Automated Validation:
+Each test includes automatic assertions that validate:
+- Correct HTTP status codes
+- Proper error messages
+- Expected response structure
+- Security controls are enforced

 ### Key Test Scenarios: